UC Davis has many opportunities for undergraduates to participate in high-quality, hands-on research – and the marine sciences are no exception.

 Students wanting to know basic information about undergraduate research at UC Davis are encouraged to visit the Undergraduate Research Center.
 They provide information to get you started, funding, opportunities for publishing, and the annual undergraduate research conference.

 Marine and Coastal Science advisors and faculty advisors are one of your best resources for finding research opportunities.
 Faculty advisors can provide excellent guidance, and are a great place to start networking in order to find research positions.
+The CMSI Lead Mentor is another great resource for finding research positions on campus.

 For internships, visit the MCS Internships and Careers page.